When looking for sources, consider who may have expertise or knowledge in this topic. Some helpful starting places when starting your search:

 See databases and resources below for additional ways of finding people.

 There are a number of general online databases and tools for connecting journalists with experts, including ExpertFile, Expertise Finder, ProfNet, and SciLine.
+To find an academic expert in a topic, look for relevant academic journal articles and contact the author (journal articles typically include email addresses for at list one author).

 A global directory for finding think tanks and related organizations.